ComposableFi/composable/book/src/book/contributing.md

 This book is part of our [monorepo hosted on GitHub](https://github.com/ComposableFi/composable).
 It is built using [mdBook](https://rust-lang.github.io/mdBook/), and it's contents are located in the `book/` directory.

-The structure is simple: there is a `SUMMARY.md` that lilsts all of the available pages, and defines the structure of the sidebar.
+The structure is simple: there is a `SUMMARY.md` which lists all of the available pages, and defines the structure of the sidebar.
 When you add a link to this file, a matching `.md` file will automatically be generated.

 ---